 For more than 65 years, we at LawtonCates have been standing up for people hurt in accidents caused by others.
 We work hard to hold responsible parties accountable and get you the money you need for your recovery.
 Our attorneys will listen to your story and fight for your rights.
 You don’t have to worry about dealing with insurance companies or paperwork.
 We’ll do all that for you so you can focus on healing.

-Why You Should Hire an Attorney for Your Truck Accident Claim
+Why You Should Hire an Attorney for Your Truck Accident Claim in Wisconsin

 Having a lawyer by your side can be a game-changer if you get hurt in a truck accident.
-They do more than just give you legal advice; they take action to help you through every step of your claim.
+They do more than just give you legal advice.
+They take action to help you through every step of your claim.

 - Assessing the full value of your truck accident injury claim